DeepskyLog/DeepskyLog/documentation/Development tricks.md

 in order to compile all blade views to plain php before updating the translations in Poedit.

 Open Poedit and read in the language file to translate (in resources/lang/i18n/LANGUAGE/messages.po).
 Click on the update catalogue button in POedit to bring in the latest strings to translate.

+### Add a new language

+- Add the new language to config/laravel-gettext.php and to config/translatable.php

 ## Authentication